gaybro8777/floridaveteransbenefits/_posts/2013-11-04-aid-and-attendance-to-pay-any-person-for-care-in-home.md

 permalink: /articles/aid-and-attendance-pay-any-person-care-in-home/
 published: true
 title: Using Aid and Attendance to Pay Any Person for Care in the Home
-list-title: Using aid & attendance to pay any one for care at home.
+list-title: Using aid &amp; attendance to pay any one for care at home.
 ---

 # Using Aid and Attendance to Pay Any Person for Care in the Home #